 9. Gather key documents

-There are some key things you’ll want to arrange before arriving such as an international driving/driver’s licence, accommodation or education if you have school-aged children.
+There are some key things you’ll want to arrange before arriving.
+This includes things like an international driving licence, accommodation and education if you have school-aged children.

-Get a record of any documentation you may need such as rental references or school reports so that you’re not trying to coordinate from overseas once you’ve moved.
+Get a record of any documentation you may need (such as rental references and school reports), so that you’re not trying to coordinate from overseas once you’ve moved.

 10. Pay all your bills